XuLAB-MedAI/XuLAB-MedAI.github.io/index.md

 ---
 ---

-# Welcome to the Li lab!
+# {% include icon.html icon="fa-solid fa-building-columns" %}Welcome to the Li lab!

 We are the Li Lab in the [department of genetics](https://genetics.med.upenn.edu/) at the [University of Pennsylvania Perelman School of Medicine](https://www.med.upenn.edu/).